8nhuman8/nebular-automata/README.md

 Visualization of an interesting mathematical idea.

 ## Idea
+>The original idea was found [here](https://vk.com/math_dosug?w=wall-149993556_46382)

 Let a square be surrounded on each side by a new square of the same size with a chance of **q**.
 Newly formed squares reproduce other squares and so on, to infinity.
 We will limit the growth of the population by setting a certain maximum allowable number of squares, upon reaching which the program will be completed.

 As you probably noticed when looking at the images below, the edges of the shapes are more duller then its centre and, conversely, the center of the shape is duller than its edges on in some images.
 The fact is that with each generation, squares are created more white or more 'colored' specifically so that the process of structure development is visualized.

 ## Remarks